 About two weeks after the sale, watch your mailbox for your consignment check!

 The Later Gator Consignment sales are well attended.
-The September sale had over 800 customers.
+Last September’s sale had over 800 customers.

 The Later Gator Consignment Sale will take place at the Bismarck 4H Building.
 3715 East Bismarck Expressway – Bismarck, ND 58501